adafruit/circuitpython-weekly-newsletter/_posts/2018-08-07-circuitpython-is-awesome.md

 ---
 layout: post
-title: "CircuitPython is officially awesome"
+title: "CircuitPython is officially awesome!"
 date: 2018-08-07 07:00:00 -0800
 categories: weekly
 ---

-## CircuitPython is officially awesome
+## CircuitPython is officially awesome!

 [![awesome]({{ "/assets/87awesome.jpg" | absolute_url }}){:width="550px"}](https://github.com/sindresorhus/awesome)

 On [August 3, 2018](https://twitter.com/awesome__re/status/1025240714718797824) - [CircuitPython](https://github.com/adafruit/awesome-circuitpython) was added to the [awesome list](https://github.com/sindresorhus/awesome), a community of curated awesome lists on GitHub.
-The maintainer took a break, however, they are back and if you want to help out, review at least 2 other open pull requests - [details here](https://github.com/sindresorhus/awesome/issues/1363).
-Additionally, [Sindre Sorhus](https://www.patreon.com/sindresorhus/overview) has a Patreon if you want to support all the open source efforts.
+The hugely popular project is looking for more awesome people to help maintain the list.
+Go [here](https://github.com/sindresorhus/awesome/issues/1363) to help.
+Additionally, [Sindre Sorhus](https://www.patreon.com/sindresorhus/overview), the awesome list maintainer, has a Patreon if you want to support all their open source efforts.
 Adafruit contributes to the Patreon.

 [![awesome-circuitpython]({{ "/assets/87awesome_circuitpython.png" | absolute_url }}){:width="550px"}](https://github.com/adafruit/awesome-circuitpython)

-The CircuitPython Awesome list is a handy list of all the things in the world of making, sharing, and creating with Python on hardware - [awesome-citrcuitpython](https://github.com/adafruit/awesome-circuitpython).
+The CircuitPython Awesome list is a handy list of all the things in the world of making, sharing, and creating with Python on hardware - [awesome-circuitpython](https://github.com/adafruit/awesome-circuitpython).
 Special thanks to Mike B. for all the assistance and formatting for it to be released!

 ## News from around the web!